 What advice would you give to current students or recent graduates aspiring to work in commercial galleries?
 Are there any particular skills, experiences, or networks that you found especially valuable in establishing yourself in this field?

 Learn to be resourceful and solve problems independently.
 Stay calm under pressure—pause, take a breath, think logically about your options, and then choose a course of action.
-Don’t be hasty, always proofread, and try not to take things personally or get emotional.
+Don’t be hasty, always proofread, and try not to take things personally — stay professional and people around you will follow suit.

 Take advice and listen to your superiors.
 They can become great mentors if you let them.
 Be friendly and genuine with everyone you meet.
 It’s a rare quality in the art world, but people will remember you for it.
 Do not hold grudges or burn bridges—it’s a small world, and you will meet again.